ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 ## Issues/TODO

-- Items have no DisplayRules.
+- Items and characters have no DisplayRules.
 - Most items need some effects & model polish in general.
 	- Broken drones are missing smoke/sparks effects.
+	- Cardboard Box alternate icon has not been updated to vanilla style like other icons as of v2.2.3.
 - Some class-specific item behaviors on Go-Faster Stripes are missing or placeholders.
 - Mimic usually displays a count of 0 in chat pickup announcements; might also not count towards logbook stat tracker.
 - See the GitHub repo for more!